marius-test/25_python_interview_questions/README.md

 ```

-23. What are Dict and List comprehensions?
+21. What are decorators in Python?

 Answer: